Protecting business relationships in a financial crisis

 - Update them regularly on the state of the business.
 If you don’t say what’s happening, they’ll just assume the worst.

 If you're struggling to make payroll

 Tell employees as soon as you see the problem coming.
 Don't surprise them on payday.

 See what your government is doing to support employers and employees through the crisis.

 Stay open to part-time or contract arrangements that could work for both of you.

 Discuss solutions together.
 It’s not your problem alone.
-Employees have creative ideas about how to organise work.
+Employees have creative ideas about how to organize work.

 If you have to downsize

 - Signal that it's coming as soon as you can.

 - Do it by the book.
 Employment law still stands in an emergency.